This is the procedure to prepare and configure external USB SSD storage for secure backup or storage with GELI encryption and ZFS on FreeBSD.

 GELI, also known as GEOM ELI, is a built-in block-level disk encryption framework in FreeBSD.
 GELI provides encryption and integrity for data on storage devices, such as solid-state disks (SSDs), hard disk drives (HDDs), virtual disk drives, partitions and files.

-Identify SSD device.
+Identify the SSD device.

 Attach the external storage and identify the device.